 Pros of Invisalign

-what makes Invisalign clear aligners special is that they are comfortable.
-Unlike the traditional braces, which you may experience the irritation of gums and inside your mouth by wires or brackets, here you feel much comfortable.
+What makes Invisalign clear aligners special is that they are comfortable.
+Unlike the traditional braces in which you may experience the irritation of gums and inside your mouth by wires or brackets, here you feel much more comfortable.

-It only needs a little getting-used-to at first, and the tight feelings on your teeth is usual.
+It only needs a little getting-used-to at first, and the tight feeling on your teeth is usual.
 After all, it is orthodontic and teeth should be moved and aligned.

 - Invisible and aesthetics

-Invisalign aligners are less obvious and present a normal look even from near, unlike metal brace that are easily noticeable.
-With the clear trays worn over your teeth, you can smile whenever you want and show the aesthetics of an improved teeth.
+Invisalign aligners are less obvious and present a normal look even from near, unlike metal braces that are easily noticeable.
+With the clear trays worn over your teeth, you can smile whenever you want and show the aesthetics of improved teeth.

 - Easy mouth cleaning and maintenance care